-- 5. ensure the reliability of data stored and prevent the misuse of such data. - b.
+- c.
+SUPPORTS the recognition by all governments of students basic rights, privileges and responsibilities, especially the right to actively participate in their own governing.
+(1990) - d.
+DEPLORES the use of violence to repress nonviolent student democratic movements.
+(1990) - 6.
+Regarding student evaluations and records: - a.
+URGES that all medical school personal data and record-keeping systems have safeguard requirements that: - 1. prohibit any such system whose very existence is secret; - 2. prohibit the release of student records without the student's written consent; - 3. allow an individual to know what personal information is stored and how such information is used; - 4. allow an individual to correct or amend personal data and records; - 5. ensure the reliability of data stored and prevent the misuse of such data. - b.
 BELIEVES that nationally administered standardized educational testing should be subject to public scrutiny and should serve as a learning experience for examinees; - c.
 ENDORSES the principles of Truth-in-Testing by which test subjects are provided equal access to their test responses, scores, test questions, correct answers and the protection of appeal, including tests which report results as pass or fail.
-In such cases, the above information will be provided upon written request from the test taken, with the stipulation that the use of these scores are prohibited by any person or institution for purposes other than the test subject's own edification/verification;

-8. Regarding Medical School Policy:
+In such cases, the above information will be provided upon written request from the test taken, with the stipulation that the use of these scores are prohibited by any person or institution for purposes other than the test subject's own edification/verification; - 7.
+Regarding Medical School Policy: - a.

-- a.
 URGES schools to publicize clearly, in readily accessible catalogues, student handbooks, etc., all policies and procedures concerning both academic performance and nonacademic disciplinary decisions including, but not limited to, the following: - 1. rules for conduct of students, faculty and staff, including criteria justifying nonacademic dismissal; - 2. a clear definition of its procedures for evaluation, advancement and graduation of students, specifying criteria that justify academic dismissal; - 3. a clear delineation of what the school interprets to be the distinctions between academic and nonacademic criteria; - 4. all procedures of due process and appeal; - b.
 URGES that no later than the first class meeting in each course: - 1. academic requirements should be specified and publicized, in writing, for that course; - 2. regulations, such as compulsory attendance, tardiness, etc., should be precisely stated for that course; - 3. standards of evaluation should be precisely stated in writing, including procedures for submitting work, penalty for exceeding deadlines, weight of various course components, and the exact procedure for grading; - c.
 BELIEVES that as a fundamental aspect of due process, any and all policies, communications and decisions regarding a student must be put in writing or they cannot be considered binding.
 The school must have evidence of delivery.
 All meetings concerning an accused student shall have minutes taken, and such minutes shall be made available to the student upon request.
 This includes all meetings on academic or nonacademic matters that pertain to the student's proposed punishment, suspension or dismissal;